olistik/shashi/README.md

     --list-push "VALUES" # `VALUES := List<VALUE>[separator:,]`.
 Push VALUES into a list.
     --list-show # Shows `COUNT` elements of a list, starting from `INDEX`.
     --list-delete # Deletes `COUNT` elements from a list, starting from `INDEX`.

+  --query QUERY # Queries the database with the given query.

 ```

 ## TODO